 So while I was home sick over the weekend I eliminated about seventy percent of my applications on Facebook, left about forty groups and/or pages, tightened up my privacy settings and cut out almost all Facebook notifications to my email.
 Then in my personal email account, I unsubscribed to about thirty emails; and cut my inbox down from about 400 to forty emails.

+How will I spend all this time saved?
 There are some things that I need to do more.
 Listening, walking, jogging, stretching, reading and writing are among them.
 So I have committed to do more of these things, in place of some of the mindless online activities I have eliminated.

 Yesterday, I went out to the garage and pulled out a box of old books that I would like to read.
 Since I recently attended the Wizard Academy out in the Texas Hill Country west of Austin, I dusted off a copy of Greek Tragedies.
 Mythology and storytelling are very important in understanding our world; and can help immensely in making us more compelling communicators.

+I must admit that understanding mythology is not one of my strengths, all the more reason to study up.
+However, I did find the following beautiful and wise.
 "Justice so moves that those only learn who suffer; and the future you shall know when it has come; before then, forget it.
 It is grief too soon given.
-All will come clear in the next dawn's sunlight."
+All will come clear in the next dawn's sunlight." ~Chorus of Argive Elders, Agamemnon of the trilogy The Oresteia What are some ways that you would like to change how you spend your time?

 My son Ayrton and I went to Austin City Limits in the pouring rain last Saturday.
 We were both fully decked out in protective and waterproof gear and did our best to stay dry.
 Here are some photos from our experience.